 Transurethral incision of the prostate (TUIP) is a procedure to treat urinary symptoms caused by an enlarged prostate, a condition known as benign prostatic hyperplasia (BPH).
 TUIP is generally used in younger men with a small prostate who are concerned about fertility.

-A combined visual and surgical instrument (resectoscope) is inserted through the tip of your penis into the tube that carries urine from your bladder (urethra).
+A combined visual and surgical instrument (resectoscope) is inserted through the tip of the penis into the tube that carries urine from your bladder (urethra).
 The prostate surrounds the urethra.
-The doctor cuts one or two small grooves in the area where the prostate and the bladder are connected (bladder neck) to open the urinary channel and allow urine to pass through more easily.
+The doctor cuts one or two small grooves in the area where the prostate and the bladder are connected (bladder neck) to widen the urinary channel and allow urine to pass through more easily.

 Why it's done

-TUIP helps reduce urinary symptoms caused by BPH, including:
+TUIP helps reduce urinary signs and symptoms caused by BPH, including: